angry-bender/linuxcrs_instructor/README.md

 `cd linuxcrs_instructor`

-`sudo .\setup.sh` Note: Do not use sudo su, run from your standard user and use sudo
+`sudo ./setup.sh` Note: Do not use sudo su, run from your standard user and use sudo

 Note: The script is designed to run directly from the linuxcrsinstructor directory